 I have an appointment at a hospital clinic.
 Can my friend/family accompany me?

 No, not unless your situation is considered an “exceptional circumstance”.
 Most clinic area spaces are smaller and cannot easily support additional people and physical distancing.
 If you feel your case is an “exceptional circumstance”, you must make arrangements with the clinic you are visiting before your scheduled appointment.

 I am waiting for surgery.
 What happens next?

-Local surgeons will begin booking surgeries with the hospital and contacting patients by phone.
+Local surgeons are booking surgeries with the hospital and contacting patients by phone.
 Cases will be booked starting with:

 1. Cancer and other urgent cases, then

 2. Surgeries that were booked, but cancelled because of COVID-19, and then

 If you have questions about when your surgery will be, please reach out to your surgeon’s office directly.